7045kHz/mssqlMCP/Overview.md

 ## Overview

 This is a comprehensive Model Context Protocol (MCP) server implementation for SQL Server that provides extensive database connectivity, metadata retrieval, and specialized tooling for enterprise SQL Server environments.
-The system is designed as a robust Copilot Agent with enterprise-grade security features and comprehensive tooling for database operations, SQL Server Agent jobs, SSIS catalog management, and Azure DevOps analytics.
+The system is designed as a robust Copilot Agent with **enterprise-grade security features**, **multi-tier API key management**, and comprehensive tooling for database operations, SQL Server Agent jobs, SSIS catalog management, and Azure DevOps analytics.

 ## Current Implementation Status